Finite-state Independence and Normal Sequences: Proof of the Characterization Theorem

+We first prove that finite-state independence implies fairness of the run in each $2$-deterministic $2$-automata.

-\end{lemma} \begin{proof} For simplicity we assume that $A$ is the binary alphabet $\{ 0 ,1\}$ but the proof can easily be extended to the general case.
-By Lemma~\ref{lem:normalize}, it can be assumed that each transition of~$\mathcal{A}$ is of the form $p \trans{a,\emptyword} q$ or $q \trans{\emptyword,b} q$ for some symbols $a$ and~$b$.
+\begin{proof}[Proof of Theorem~\ref{thm:charac}, (\ref{sta:independence}) implies (\ref{sta:fairness})] For simplicity we assume that $A$ is the binary alphabet $\{ 0 ,1\}$ but the proof can easily be extended to the general case.
+We suppose by contradiction that there is a $2$-deterministic $2$-automaton~$\mathcal{A}$ such that the run on $x$ and~$y$ in~$\mathcal{A}$ is not fair for edges and we claim that $x$ and $y$ are not finite-state independent.

+By definition, each transition of~$\mathcal{A}$ is of the form $p \trans{a,\emptyword} q$ or $q \trans{\emptyword,b} q$ for some symbols $a$ and~$b$.
 For the rest of the proof, transitions of the form $p \trans{a,\emptyword} q$ are called of type~I and transitions of the form $p \trans{\emptyword,b} q$ are called of type~II.
 Since the automaton is deterministic, all the transitions starting at each state~$q$ have the same type.
 A state $q$ is said to be of type~I (respectively II) if all transitions starting at~$q$ have type~I (respectively II).
-By symmetry it can be assumed that all transitions starting at~$p$, including $\sigma$ and~$\sigma'$, are of type~I.